cronkitedata/dataj/content/coursedocs/replication.md

 Once this part is done, I'll pick the findings that I want you to reproduce.

 **Part 2 (50 points)**: Turn in a draft R Markdown document that starts trying to recreate the data points we agree on from your story.
 I don't expect this to be finished, but it should at a minimum have a) loaded the data into R, and b) attempted to answer at least one of the findings that you are trying to reproduce.
 You shouldn't try them in order.
 Instead, look for things that you already know how to do.

+UPDATE 2/26: [Here are the sentences I have chosen for each story](https://docs.google.com/document/d/15nFfwZme3bJ0wBIrdn8Ptl3eshYfaQg1JbYd23XNnEg/edit?usp=sharing).
+These are the ones you should work on -- nothing else.

 The more of the questions you attempt, the more feedback I can give you on your work.